Prospects for Observing the Microquasar SS 433 with the LACT Array: Introduction

 Yet, many key questions remain unresolved, including the physical origin of the jet re-brightening at large distances, the dominant radiative processes at work, and the dynamical properties of the outer jets.
-Addressing these open issues requires next-generation instruments that combine high sensitivity at multi-TeV energies with wide-field coverage and excellent angular resolution, particularly for photons above 100 TeV.
-The Large Array of imaging atmospheric Cherenkov Telescopes (LACT)\cite{zhang2024layout}, currently under construction at the same site as the LHAASO experiment, is designed to meet these requirements.
-LACT will naturally complement the wide energy coverage of the LHAASO air-shower array with its superior angular resolution.
-This synergy is particularly powerful: while LHAASO is capable of detecting photons well into the ultra-high-energy regime, its limited angular resolution prevents a detailed morphological study of extended sources such as the SS 433 jets.
-LACT, in contrast, will provide sub-degree imaging of the gamma-ray emission, enabling us to resolve the jet structure and directly probe the spatial dependence of the emission processes, thereby offering deeper insight into the physics of mildly relativistic microquasar jets.
+Addressing these open issues requires next-generation instruments that combine high sensitivity at multi-TeV energies with wide-field coverage and excellent angular resolution.

+The Large Array of imaging atmospheric Cherenkov Telescopes (LACT; \cite{zhang2024layout,zhang2025performance}), currently under construction at the same site as the LHAASO experiment, is designed to meet these requirements.
+LACT will naturally complement the wide energy coverage of the LHAASO air-shower array with its superior angular and energy resolutions at multi-TeV energies.

-By combining the broad energy coverage of LHAASO with the high-resolution imaging of LACT, it becomes possible to confirm differences in emission above 100 TeV and in lower energy bands, identify localized acceleration regions, and study how particle transport shapes the extended emission.
-Building on the progress made by HAWC, H.E.S.S., and LHAASO, the motivation of this work is to present a preparatory study evaluating the scientific potential of LACT in advancing our understanding of SS 433—emphasizing how its instrumental strengths offer a unique opportunity to address long-standing questions about jet structure, emission origins, and particle acceleration in microquasar systems.
+In particular, recent LHAASO observations have been interpreted as evidence for a hadronic component in the gamma-ray emission (\cite{lhaaso2024ultrahigh}), possibly arising from relativistic protons escaping from the jets and interacting with surrounding molecular clouds.
+However, the limited angular resolution of LHAASO hinders the detailed investigation of complex regions like the SS 433 jets and their surroundings.
+Furthermore, the potentially comparable fluxes of the leptonic and hadronic components make it even more challenging to disentangle their respective contributions without superior sensitivity and resolution.
+While H.E.S.S. provides sufficient angular resolution for morphological studies, its limited sensitivity at energies of several tens of TeV restricts a systematic exploration of this critical energy range.

+The tens-of-TeV band is critical for identifying potential spectral or spatial transitions between leptonic and hadronic emission components.
+While recent observations by HAWC, H.E.S.S., and LHAASO have made significant progress, a systematic exploration of this regime remains limited.
+Specifically, LHAASO’s angular resolution is insufficient to resolve the fine morphology of extended structures like the SS 433 jets, while H.E.S.S. lacks the sensitivity required at several tens of TeV.
+Furthermore, since the fluxes of the two emission components may be comparable, disentangling them requires a precision that current instruments cannot fully provide.